Photo: Pantone’s Color of the Year 2020. Courtesy of Pantone

 When the blue tiles also capture the delicate shades and tones of a beautiful sunny island, the effect is total visual bliss.

 If you are in the process of designing a bar, lounge or restaurant that you want intimate and maybe a little mysterious, blue walls all around are a good choice, and the dark shade of Pantone’s color of the year 2020 even better.

 When you choose your fabrics for upholstery or accents, keep in mind the elegant, rich combination of gold and blue.
 The pair gives an immediate sense of sophistication, while the contrast is able to single-handedly revive a room.

 Finally, don’t overestimate the decorating virtues of denim fabric.
 Denim is back and the world of interior decor is taking notes.
 If this means upholstery, decorative pillows or a denim-wrapped picture frame, the effect is definitely a conversation starter and a familiar encounter.

-Please take a look at our Before and After images of selected projects from 2018 HERE.
+Please take a look at Before and After images of some of our selected projects.